GridCoreGridCore

 The Core Loop

 ⚡ Tiles are always for sale.
-Holding earns you rewards.
-Being bought out means someone paid your full listed price back to you.
-The goal is to hold tiles in active grids and profit from the activity and rewards flowing around them.
+Every buyout generates a 1% pool fee shared equally across all tile holders.
+Being bought out means someone paid your listed price — you receive 98% of it instantly.
+The goal is to hold tiles in active grids and profit from the buyout flow and reward pool income.

 1